-That’s right, humans are not the only mammals that can suffer from OA.
-Unfortunately dogs can develop OA too.
-This a chronic disease also known as degenerative joint disease.
+Humans are not the only mammals that can suffer from osteoarthritis (OA).
+Unfortunately, dogs can develop OA too.
+This is a chronic disease also known as degenerative joint disease.
 It is considered the primary cause of chronic pain in dogs and it tends to get worse with age.

-OA makes it difficult for dogs to move.
-The protective cartilage in joints wears down and this leads to painful swelling, stiffness and eventually lameness (or loss of mobility) if not diagnosed and managed.
+With the onset of OA, the protective cartilage in joints wears down and this leads to painful swelling, stiffness and eventually lameness (or loss of mobility).
 The long-term deterioration of the cartilage is progressive and permanent.

-If you suspect that your dog is experiencing any pain you should contact your veterinarian.
-He or she will mostly likely encourage a check-up to perform tests to determine where the pain is coming from.
-Once a diagnosis is made, a treatment plan can be put in place and your dog’s quality of life can improve.
+If you suspect that your dog is experiencing any pain, contact your veterinarian.
+He or she will most likely encourage a checkup to perform tests to determine the source of the pain.
+Once a diagnosis is made, a treatment plan can be put in place and your dog’s comfort level and quality of life can improve.

 OA can affect different joints and all dogs do not necessarily experience the same symptoms, or the same combination of symptoms.

 The main cause is not clear, but many secondary causes have been identified.
-They include physical trauma, for example shoulder/kneecap dislocation and abnormal development/birth defects, for example elbow or hip dysplasia.
+They include physical trauma, for example shoulder / kneecap dislocation and abnormal development / birth defects, for example elbow or hip dysplasia.
 Obesity should also be taken into consideration since excess weight puts additional, unnecessary stress on joints.
-Risks of developing OA may increase in cases where steroid treatment is prolonged or if a dog already suffers from diabetes or hyperlaxity.
+Risks of developing OA may increase in cases where steroid treatment is prolonged or if a dog already suffers from other diseases such as, diabetes or hyperlaxity.

-If your dog is diagnosed with osteoarthritis, your veterinarian can advise you on living with and management of dogs with OA.
-For best results, check-ups as recommended and monitoring of the condition is essential.
+If your dog is diagnosed with osteoarthritis, your veterinarian can advise you on living with and management of pain in dogs with OA.
+For pain relief leading to a better quality of life, scheduled check-ups and monitoring of the condition is essential.